|Myself on the right and room-mate on the left|

 For more Holiday Horror Stories you can read - (Not) Welcome to the UK, Canal boating on the Rochdale Nine and Taxi in Zanzibar.

-On the Travel Archive page you can find more holidays and stories.
+Go to - My Holidays and Trips - at the top of this page to read about other places we have visited.
+Or just click on - this link.rchive page you can find more holidays and stories.
 Click here to find it - Travel Archive Page.